 With everything aligned, the CI workflow ran:

-- Ansible Lint: SUCCESS (40 seconds)
+- Ansible Lint: passed (40 seconds)

-- Test Against Infrastructure: SUCCESS (2m 37s)
+- Test Against Infrastructure: passed (2m 37s)

-Total runtime: 3 minutes 36 seconds of pure green checkmarks.
+Total runtime: 3 minutes 36 seconds.

-The GitHub Actions runner successfully:
+GitHub Actions OAuth

 Lessons Learned